 The information contained here are subject to change.
 Chinese History Digest is not responsible or liable if any changes should occur.
 You can also check the official website of the Palace Museum for the latest information.

 Beijing's Forbidden City as seen from the airThe Forbidden City was built between the years 1407 and 1420 by a workforce of about a million laborers.
 The following year, the Ming emperor then moved his capital from Nanjing to Beijing.
-As the world's largest palace complex, the Forbidden City occupies a large rectangular area of 74 hectares to the north of Tiananmen Square right in the heart of China's capital Beijing.
-The palace compound with its more than 8,700 rooms is surrounded by a high wall, four corner towers and a wide moat.
+As the world's largest palace complex, the Forbidden City occupies a large rectangular area of 74 hectares just north of Tiananmen Square right at the heart of China's capital Beijing.
+The palace compound with its more than 8700 rooms is surrounded by a high wall, four corner towers and a wide moat.
 To get a first impression of the sheer size of this former palace, you might want to take a look at this large-scale map!

 The palace compound is divided into two parts, an Outer Court (or Front Court) and an Inner Court (or Back Palace).
 The Outer Court in the south of the compound was the place from where the country was governed and where ceremonial acts were performed.
 It is made up of a central area where the main halls and gates stand along an axis from north to south and the East Wing and West Wing area to each side.
 The emperor and his family resided within the Inner Court in the northern section of the Forbidden City.
 That's also where the day-to-day affairs of state were handled.
 China's last emperor Puyi was driven out of the Inner Court in 1924, more than a decade after the fall of the Qing dynasty!